Multiagent Learning for Competitive Opinion Optimization: Randomized Algorithm for the Leader's Strategy

 \subsection{Equilibrium Strategy Analysis}

 Let the min player play the strategy output by the randomized algorithm and the adversarial player's strategy be the one maximizing the loss, given the min player's chosen strategy.
-First, it can be shown that the play output by the randomized algorithm is $O(\sqrt{T})$-regret.
-This is achieved naturally in the sense of expected losses of the min player since there is a random vector $R_t$ as a random source that produces the distribution $X^{(t)}$.
+First, it can be shown that the play output by the randomized algorithm is ``nearly" $O(\frac{n^{3/2}}{\sqrt{T}})$-average regret with high probability (see the proof of Lemma~\ref{eq:no-regret}).
+This is achieved naturally in the sense of expected losses of the min player since there is a random vector $R_t$ as a random source that produces the distribution $\mathbf{x}^{(t)}$.
+The proof is deffered to Appendix~\ref{app:h}.

-\begin{lemma} For the min player, follow-the-perturbed-leader algorithms are $O(\sqrt{T})$-regret w.r.t. her respective loss functions depending on the adversary's strategy $y^{(t)}$'s, i.e.,
+\begin{lemma} For the min player, the follow-the-perturbed-leader algorithm is nearly $\frac{2(1+\delta)n^{3/2}}{\sqrt{T}}$-average regret w.r.t. her respective loss functions depending on the adversary's strategy $\mathbf{y}^{(t)}$'s. \end{lemma}